emmaclinton/emmaclinton.github.io/twit/RE-Dorian-Report.md

 _Fig.
 1. Temporal analysis._

 The content analysis graph shown in **Fig. 2** counts the instances of unique words found in tweets, and it is clear that "watch," which was not included as a keyword in this analysis, showed up frequently in tornado-related tweets.
+Word associations (not shown here) were mostly related to dates, times, and time zones of watch or warning issues.

 ![Fig. 2](/twit/results/figures/tornado_freqWords.png)